Galidos21/aerisbot_one/README.md

 # ROS2 Mobile Robot Aerisbot 1 🚗📷

-This is a small autonomous differential robot built with ROS2 Humple.
+This is a small differential robot built with ROS2 Humble.
 It includes basic IMU-based orientation, camera streaming, and motor control.

 This project is based on the articubot_one developed by joshnewans: https://github.com/joshnewans/articubot_one/tree/main.